 Core

 Multi-mode step-index silica fibers are generally used for spectroscopic applications.
-These range in core thickness from 50 to 1000 microns.
-The core is made out of pure silica.
-Other fiber cores with much higher absorption are made out of certain glass types or plastics.
-These are not offered in this article.
+They range in core thickness from 50 to 1000 microns and are made of pure silica.
+Other fiber cores with much higher absorption are made of certain glass types or plastics, which are not offered in this article.

 First, a distinction is made between silica with high or low OH content.
 Silica fibers with high OH (600-1000 PPM) are used in the UV/VIS wavelength range because of the low absorption in the UV.
 They are referred to as UV/VIS fibers.
 For Deep-UV applications (below 230 nm), special solarization-resistant fibers can be used.